sciapp/sampledb/docs/administrator_guide/backup_and_restore.rst

 `Borg <https://www.borgbackup.org/>`_ is a well-established tool for performing differential backups. `Borgmatic <https://torsion.org/borgmatic/>`_ provides it in a docker container and adds some utility.
 Both are free and open source software.

-For this configuration we recommend the use of docker compose.
+For this configuration we suggest the use of docker compose.
 Change to the directory containing your compose file and create the directories required for borgmatic:

 .. code-block:: bash